-When challenging the contracting officer’s decision to refer your proposal to for an SBA Certificate of Competency COC under 13 CFR 125 or FAR 19.6, there are several nuances that companies should understand when filing a GAO bid protest.
+When challenging the contracting officer’s decision to refer your proposal to for an SBA COC and Government Certificate of Competency requirement under 13 CFR 125 or FAR 19.6, there are several nuances that companies should understand when filing a GAO bid protest.

 Increase the effectiveness of your bid protest approach: Companies that challenge the Agency’s decision to issue a negative contractor responsibility determination fail in a majority of situations.
 When the contracting offer sends the certificate of competency request to the SBA, the road becomes even more difficult.

 Your failure to understand the legal and factual basis for challenging the contracting officer’s negative responsibility determination will almost certainly get an unfavorable result.
 When considering government certificate of competency requirements, companies should understand the difference between proposal responsiveness and contractor responsibility; Be able to show that you met the stated solicitation criteria and you can increase your chances of prevailing.

 At Watson & Associates’ LLC, our GAO protest lawyers not only understand what can go wrong, we know how to do properly address the Agency’s actions or lack thereof.
 Delivering the best possible results your business can depend and grow on it.

 Bid Protest Litigation Under 13 CFR 125.5 or FAR 19.6 For SBA COC Decisions Has a 90% Failure Rate!
 WHY…

 They fail to articulate the right legal arguments.
 They fail to attract focus on the agency evaluation as compared to the solicitation.
 They fail to show that the ultimate SBA decision violates the SBA’s own regulations.
 Get the facts: